-Here’s a delicious fall breakfast pastry recipe: Cranberry Orange Scones
+Cranberry Orange Scones are a delicious fall breakfast pastry recipe.

-This recipe did turn out a tender scone that was not at all dry.
-I rubbed a little bit of soft REAL butter on my bites and topped that with a drizzle of honey too.
+This recipe turns out a tender scone that is not at all dry.
+We rub a little bit of soft REAL butter on warm cranberry orange scones and top them with a drizzle of honey too.
 I hope you enjoy them as much as we do!

 Cranberry Orange Scones